danielmart222/Creating-storageaccount/README.md

 ----------

-- Click on the container (name-labtest) -> click on upload -> click on browse files and select the text file (azurelab-storage-account) -> next, click on upload
+- Click on the container (name-labtest) -> click on upload -> click on browse for files and select the text file (azurelab-storage-account) -> next, click on upload

 -----------